silpil/silpil.com/content/index.md

     -
       icon: i-ic-sharp-business-center
       title: Experience
-      text: With a rich experience spanning over 7 years, I've had the privilege to work with renowned companies like Sportmaster, Briskly, Royal Canin, and Modulbank.
+      text: Over 7 years in the field, working with companies like Sportmaster, Briskly, Royal Canin, and Modulbank -
-    -
       icon: i-ic-sharp-code
       title: Skills
-      text: My technical arsenal includes JS, TS, Node.js, and a flair for design.
+      text: I know JS, TS, Node.js, and have a good sense for design -
-    -
       icon: i-ic-sharp-school
       title: Education
-      text: I graduated with a degree in Computer Science from the University of Technology.
+      text: Graduated from the University of Technology with a degree in Computer Science

-contact:
+contacts:
   title: Get in Touch
-  description: I'm always open to new opportunities and collaborations.
-Whether you have a project in mind or just want to say Hi, feel free to drop me a message.
+  description: I'm always ready for new projects and teamwork.
+If you have an idea or just want to say Hi, message me.
-  email: sg@ooos.ru
+  email: info@ooos.site
   message: Hi!
 I'm from your site...
 ---